-The COVID-19 pandemic left millions of Americans jobless in March, and recent research from Bloomberg suggests that a second wave of layoffs is underway.
-If you’re feeling stressed about your own job security or unmotivated as you look for work in today’s highly competitive job market, this probably isn’t what you want to hear.
+The COVID-19 pandemic left millions of Americans jobless, and Business Insider’s list of major companies that have announced job cuts suggests another round of layoffs is underway.
+If you’re feeling stressed about your own job security or unmotivated as you search for a job during the holidays in today’s highly competitive job market, this probably isn’t what you want to hear.
 However, the good news is that plenty of employment opportunities open up in a wide range of industries toward the end of the year, so it’s important to stay motivated during your job search.

 It’s vital that you continue your job search during the holidays.
-A lot of people who feel disheartened right now don’t realize that companies have budgets they haven’t spent yet.
+A lot of the people who feel disheartened right now don’t realize that companies have budgets they haven’t spent yet.
 As the CEO of an industry training platform, I’m encouraging job seekers to become competitive and use their drive to their advantage as the year ends.
-Many big companies with lots of departments have managed to rebound after the initial shock of the pandemic, and they’ll be looking to spend their capital on hiring and training.
+Many big companies with lots of departments managed to rebound after the initial shock of the pandemic.
+They’ll be looking to spend their capital on hiring and training.

-Holiday hiring is in progress, so now is the time to double down on your efforts.
+Holiday hiring is in progress, so now is the time to double down on your job search efforts.
 If you lost your job or feel uncertain about your current position, there’s no need to panic.
 You can make your search more manageable by breaking down your to-do list into smaller tasks.
-Here’s how to stay motivated while job hunting throughout holiday hiring:
+Here’s how to stay motivated while job searching throughout the holiday season:

 1. Emphasize your transferable skills.

 Don’t limit your search to only industries or roles you’re familiar with.
-During the pandemic, employers are looking for candidates who are adaptable.
+Employers are looking for candidates who are adaptable.
 After all, COVID-19 forced many companies to quickly pivot their processes and offerings.
 On your résumé and during interviews, highlight transferable skills that will help you add value to an employer with potentially changing business objectives.

 2. See chaos as a ladder.